-While many of classic rock’s greatest artists were simply trying to get out of the ‘70s alive, Ted Nugent was absolutely thriving: packing arenas coast to coast and moving millions of records.
-He tried to keep the hot streak going by slipping one final album into stores before the end of the decade, delivering ‘State of Shock’ in May of ’79.
+While many of classic rock’s greatest artists were simply trying to get out of the ‘70s alive, Ted Nugent was absolutely thriving.
+He packed arenas coast to coast, while moving millions of records.

-It certainly opened in scorching fashion, thanks to galvanizing first single, ‘Paralyzed,’ which bore all of the familiar Gonzo trademarks and slithery slide guitars to boot.
-Not to be outdone, ensuing tracks such as the slow-boiling title cut, the provocative ‘Bite Down Hard,’ and the particularly vicious ‘Snake Charmer’ kept the high voltage rock and roll coming.
+Issued in May 1979, State of Shock certainly opened in scorching fashion, thanks to galvanizing first single: "Paralyzed" bore all of the familiar Gonzo trademarks and slithery slide guitars to boot.
+Not to be outdone, ensuing tracks such as the slow-boiling title cut, the provocative "Bite Down Hard," and the particularly vicious "Snake Charmer" kept the high voltage rock 'n' roll coming.